oatmeelsquares/rn7ena_ds5100_montecarlo/README.md

 ## Synopsis

 ### install
-If you want the module to be accessable from outside of its won directory, it will need to be installed.
+If you want the module to be accessable from outside of its own directory, it will need to be installed.
 It is recommended to clone this repo into a directory in sys.path.
 To check which directories are in sys.path, run the following python code:
 ```
 import sys
 for p in sys.path: print(p)    # or print p for python 2